-Studies have shown that there’s one fake bill in every ten thousand bills.
-This totals to an estimated $147 million worth of counterfeit money currently circulating in the US.
-If small business owners don’t equip themselves with the knowledge necessary to detect these fake bills, they stand to lose thousands of dollars each year.
+An estimated $147 million worth of counterfeit money is currently circulating in the US.
+In this guide, we’ll help small business owners equip themselves with the knowledge necessary to detect these fake bills and save thousands of dollars.

 How to Detect Counterfeit Money